 - How many people followed through on the action you wanted them to take.

 So make sure that your video is watched by your target audience and track involvement.
 But to be sure of that, you need to test it.

-How to Use Different CTAs for the Same Video
+How to Use Different Call to Actions for the Same Video

 This is a very cheap and effective thing that a lot of marketers ignore.
-When you create your video, plan your CTA carefully.
+When you create your video, plan your call to action carefully.
 And plan 2 things: